MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles.md

 ## Prerequisites

 Dataverse search must be enabled.
 The knowledge base search uses the Dataverse search mechanism in the knowledge base search control area.
 More information: [Knowledge base search control powered by Dataverse search](search-knowledge-articles-csh.md#knowledge-base-search-control-powered-by-dataverse-search).
 Before you begin using Dataverse search, your administrator must configure certain view columns in the Quick Find view columns list.

-More information: [Before you begin using Dataverse Search](search-knowledge-articles-csh.md#before-you-begin-using-dataverse-search).
+Dataverse search uses the scoring concepts as defined by Azure search.
+To be able to search the knowledge base using Dataverse search, certain view columns must be configured in the Quick Find view columns list.
+If any of these columns are deleted or missing, the search query displays an error.

+> [!NOTE]
+> An admin can configure the knowledge article quick find view columns list by navigating to Settings > Customizations > Entities > Knowledge Article > Views > Quick Find View > View Columns.

+The following are required view columns:

+- Article Public Number
+- Content
+- Created On
+- Keywords
+- Knowledge Article Views
+- Language
+- Major Version Number
+- Minor Version Number
+- Modified On
+- Rating
+- Status
+- Title

 ### Customer Service workspace and Omnichannel for Customer Service